 - Additional capital is invested in the business

-- There is a change in voting rules in general or for specific decision, i.e. unanimous consent or majority vote
+- There is a change in voting rules in general or for a specific decision, i.e., unanimous consent or majority vote

 - Other managerial or financial changes that differ from the original Operating Agreement

-The LLC Operating Agreement and any existing Amendments should be reviewed on at least an annual basis to determine if additional amendments are required.
+The LLC Operating Agreement and any existing Amendments should be reviewed annually to determine if additional amendments are required.